 5 Amazing restaurant in an older part of the city, seems to be family run for many years and the food quality is outstanding.
 The lasagna was some of the best I've ever had.
 Make sure you come by here to have some fantastic food and quality service.

-It’s ideal for a relaxed sit-down meal where you can savor small plates and enjoy attentive table service in a cozy, casual setting.
+It’s best enjoyed as a relaxed sit-down meal, with attentive table service in a cozy, family-run atmosphere.

 | Monday | 12:00 PM - 10:30 PM |